eineruntervielen/keewee/README.md

 # KeeWee 🥝

+Global application **state management** and **recording**.
-Keewee is an auxiliary class that implements the descriptor-protocol.
+The Keewee library implements an auxiliary class that can be used to manage class and instance attributes at runtime.
+One major usecase is to decouple your state-management from your business-logic and keep your code nice and concise.
-One major usecase is to record statistical data about an attribute of a class during runtime.
+You can also use it to record statistics about an attribute during runtime.
-The library works with regular `Python classes` or `dataclasses`.
+The library works with regular `Python classes` or `dataclasses` but needs little different configuration.

 ## Installing